jaeyk/academic-kickstart/content/authors/admin/_index.md

 I am a proud recipient of the Outstanding Graduate Student Instructor Award.
 I teach computational social science at both the graduate and undergraduate levels, including semester-long courses and short workshops.
 I served as a [Data Science Education Program Fellow](https://ocean.sagepub.com/blog/skills/5-principles-to-get-undergraduates-involved-in-real-world-data-science-projects) for the Discovery Program at UC Berkeley and co-organized [the Summer Institute in Computational Social Science in the San Francisco Bay Area](https://compsocialscience.github.io/summer-institute/2020/bay_area/).

-I am currently looking for a postdoctoral position in computational social science.
 Please feel free to contact me via email at [jaeyeonkim@berkeley.edu](mailto:jaeyeonkim@berkeley.edu).